 Consider our friends at Boohoo.com.
-They started out with three staff in a Manchester warehouse hawking rag-trade apparel at affordable prices.
-Now they’re adding a minimum of 100 products to their site every single day and they sell 50 dresses a minute across their whole group.
+They started out with three staff in a Manchester warehouse hawking apparel at affordable prices.
+Now they’re adding a minimum of 100 products to their site every single day.
+They sell 50 dresses a minute across their whole group.
 Modern business has the capacity to expand suddenly and at a dramatic rate.

 Outsourcing product descriptions means that scalability is a given.
-And if you work with the same supplier from day one, your chances of achieving that sudden and dramatic success will be that bit higher.
+If you work with the same supplier from day one, your chances of achieving that success will be that bit higher.

-Just as you wouldn’t pass over your tax planning to Melanie in sales because she knows all her times tables, your product copy shouldn’t be dashed off by someone with a rusty grip on the technicalities.
+You wouldn’t pass over your tax to Melanie in sales because she knows all her times tables.
+Your product copy shouldn’t be dashed off by someone with a rusty grip on the technicalities.

 4. “We need more people but the office is at capacity.”

 We love a bit of success.
 But it’s the very definition of a chicken and egg situation.
-If your office (or dedicated ecommerce section) is at human capacity but you need more staff, you can either try to cram them in somewhere, start looking for new premises, try to build a reliable team of freelancers… or you can outsource the whole lot.
+If your office is at human capacity but you need more staff, you have a few options.
+You could try to cram them in somewhere or start looking for new premises, or try to build a reliable team of freelancers.
+Alternatively, you can outsource the whole lot.
 Modern companies don’t always have the physical room for all the departments they need in order to get to the next level.

-But luckily, teams like ours are on hand to lift these operations directly out of house and nuture them in specialised environments.
+Teams like ours are on hand to lift these operations directly out of house and nurture them in specialised environments.

 5. “Where’s the copy for our new stock?
 We needed it an hour ago.”

 The path of the average office-based job never runs smoothly.
 No matter what your specific area is, chances are you’re getting a whole host of other jobs heaped upon your shoulders.
 Just because you’re there.
-So, with the best will in the world, deadlines are going to get missed, things will fall through the cracks and you’ll start to feel like you’re hamster-wheeling your way through every working day.
+With the best will in the world, deadlines are going to get missed.
+Things will fall through the cracks and you’ll start to feel like you’re hamster-wheeling your way through every working day.

 By outsourcing product descriptions, you’re investing in maximum efficiency and guaranteed turnarounds.
-You’re removing an awful lot of stress from your own shoulders and placing responsibility with people who are there specifically to make your life easier, help you sell more products and get things running like clockwork.
+You’re removing stress from your own shoulders and placing responsibility with people who are there specifically to make your life easier.
+They’ll help you sell more products and get things running like clockwork.